snootched/cb-lcars/README.md

 | `cool` (hvac/climate entity) | `hvac_cool:`           | `id: state_cool`        |
 | `unavailable` `unknown`      | `unavailable:`         | `id: state_unavailable` |

+> **Tip**
-Tip: when using Light entities, you can choose to have your colour match the light's current colour.
-You can choose this from the colour picker list, or by using the variable `var(--custom-button-light-color)`
+> When using Light entities, you can choose to have your colour > match the light's current colour.
+You can choose this from
+> the colour picker list, or by using the variable `var(--custom-button-light-color)`

 Example of configuration (editable via UI):
 ```yaml